-If you're looking for luxurious escapism, a luxury Anguilla holiday is the perfect destination.
+If you're looking for luxurious escape, Anguilla is the perfect destination.
 Exclusive luxury hotels and gourmet island restaurants are all easily accessible by good roads due to the island's flat terrain.

 Alongside its casual yet elegant atmosphere, Anguilla also boasts unbelievably spectacular beaches – in fact, its sugary sands are frequently ranked among the most beautiful in the world.
 Visitors to this luxuriously low-key paradise will also discover a safe and welcoming community, thanks to the low-crime rate and hospitable residents.